 Annuity riders can be expensive so avoid features you don't need

 A basic variable annuity offers tax-deferred growth and a selection of investments.
 It guarantees your original contribution amounts as a death benefit.
 But most variable annuities are not basic.
-Extra features such as enhanced living benefits and enhanced death benefits are becoming more and more common.
-Here's how these features work.
+Extra features such as enhanced living and death benefit riders are becoming more and more common.

-A living benefits rider offers some type of guarantee as to the amount of income you can withdraw while you're alive.
-This rider is intended to provide you with a safety net.
-It's a way of ensuring that your retirement income will still be there when you need it.
+Guarantee the amount of income you can withdraw while you're alive with a living benefits rider.
+This should provide you with a safety net, and it's a way of ensuring that your retirement income will still be there when you need it.

-But as with any form of insurance, this benefit comes with a price—typically in the range of .25 percent to 1 percent a year.
+As with any form of insurance, this benefit comes with a price—typically in the range of 0.25-1.00% per year.
 Other fees and expenses inside the annuity may apply as well.

-The annuity policy might require that you annuitize your policy, which means that you would turn it into an immediate annuity to be able to exercise these features.
-Or you might be required to own the policy for a minimum number of years, such as 10, before the rider can be used.
+You may be required to annuitize your policy and turning it into an immediate annuity to exercise these features.
+You might also be required to own the policy for a minimum number of years before the rider can be used.

 The Income Base